- 1 Introduction

-Stridor is the noise made by air being forced through narrowed upper airways.
+Stridor is the noise made by turbulent flow of air being forced through narrowed upper airways.

 The characteristic sound and associated features are seen when there is stenosis in the supraglottic, glottic, subglottic, or tracheal level*.
 Importantly, stridor is a symptom, not a diagnosis, thus further investigation is warranted to identify the underlying cause.